Engineering Entrepreneurship Minor

 Requirements:

-The minor requires the successful completion of six courses (16 credits), four of which are required and two of which are elective courses.
+The minor requires the successful completion of six courses (16 credits), five of which are required and one of which is an elective course.

 Additional courses not on this list require prior approval from the Minor Director.